 "Go on then," said Nate, nudging me up the step towards the front door.
 I glanced back at him.
 "I'll stay here."
 I rolled my eyes and lifted the heavy knocker.
 It made a surprisingly loud sound, disturbing the creepy silence of the place.

 The door opened to reveal a tall, blond-haired man with startlingly blue eyes.
-He appraised me coldly, seeming to look right through me with those piercing eyes.
+He appraised me coldly, seeming to look right through me.
 I saw that he was wearing black formal trousers and a shirt and guessed that he had just got back from work, but I had no idea who he was.
 I stared at him for a moment longer, then realised he was waiting for me to speak.

 "Uh, hi, I'm Gabriel; I go to school with Ash.
 Can I see her?"